duxovni/NarraTeX/README.md

 ## License

-NarraTeX is (c) Sam Dukhovni, Ken Clary, and the MIT Assassins' Guild.
+NarraTeX is (c) Faye Duxovni, Ken Clary, and the MIT Assassins' Guild.
 You may use, copy, and/or modify this software for any purpose with or without fee, provided that the above copyright notice and this permission notice appear in all copies.